Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Lagrima – by Francisco Tarrega

 One of the best examples of Spanish classical guitar.
-A slow ballad that’s extremely popular with guitarists.
+A slow ballad with beautiful melody notes, that’s extremely popular with guitarists.

 Hi, I’m Allen Mathews.